Getting Started–Determine Homeschool Approach

 - For a lists of some of the most commonly used curricula and resources visit:

-One of the beauties of homeschooling is that each family can do it their way, in a way that fits with their philosophy, style, and life situation.
+One of the beauties of homeschooling is that each family can do it their way, in a way that fits with their life situation, style, and philosophy.
 The only thing the NC law says about how we must homeschool is that we must school on a regular schedule for at least nine calendar months each year.
 It doesn’t say how many days per week, which days per week, how many hours per day, or which hours of the day.
 As a homeschool teacher, you can structure your school any way that works best for you.

 However, it is helpful to have a plan–even if that plan has lots of built-in flexibility.
-There are many personal factors that will affect your plan, but the age of your children is one of the biggest.
-More than likely, the older they get the more hours you will spend on structured school.
+There are many personal factors that will affect your plan, but the ages of your children are probably the biggest.
+More than likely, the older they are the more hours you will spend on structured school.

-Make a plan and give it a try, but always be ready to adjust plans that don’t work.
+Make a plan, and give it a try, but always be ready to adjust plans that don’t work.
 We learn what works for us as we try different things, so be creative!
 NCHE is here for you.
-Our Facebook community and Pinterest profiles are consistently terrific resources!
+Our website and Facebook community are consistently terrific resources!